WayneM37/WayneM37/README.md

 I have been working as a content writer, editor and manager.
 Now, I am a trainee at an IT bootcamp, Clarusway.
 15 Hours of live lessons, workshops, assignments..
-I have been learing alot.
+I have been learning alot.
 Kubernetes, Docker, Jenkins, Python, Linux, SQL, Git, Jira...

 - 👀 I’m interested in DevOps and AWS
 - 🌱 I’m currently learning Kubernetes and Docker